truenas/documentation/content/CORE/CORETutorials/InstallingJailSoftware.md

 Compiling a port is another option.
 Compiling ports offer these advantages:

-* Not every port has an available package.
+* Some ports, but not every port, have an available package.
 This is usually due to licensing restrictions or known, unaddressed security vulnerabilities.
 * Sometimes the package is out-of-date and a feature is needed that only became available in the newer version.
 * Some ports provide compile options that are not available in the pre-compiled package.
 These options are used to add or remove features or options.